|IBA conservation status|

 Non-bird biodiversity: Amphibians and reptiles include one species of frog (Tachycnemis sechellensis) and six caecilians (e.g. Grandisonia spp.), four species of gecko (Phelsuma spp. and Ailuronyx spp.), two skinks (Mabuya sechellensis and Pamelascincus gardineri) and two snakes (Lycognathopis seychellensis and Lamprophis geometricus), all endemic to Seychelles.
 Sea-turtles Eretmochelys imbricata (CR) nest on the beaches and there is a feeding area for Chelonia mydas (EN) along the coast.
 The majority of the bat Pteropus seychellensis population of Praslin roosts in the IBA.
 Several invertebrates (e.g. molluscs) endemic to Praslin also occur.

-BirdLife International (2018) Important Bird Areas factsheet: Praslin National Park and surrounding areas.
-Downloaded from http://www.birdlife.org on 11/12/2018.
+BirdLife International (2023) Important Bird Area factsheet: Praslin National Park and surrounding areas.
+Downloaded from http://datazone.birdlife.org/site/factsheet/praslin-national-park-and-surrounding-areas-iba-seychelles on 07/12/2023.